 This was a eureka moment for me.
 And so like a terrier, I predictably went in search of my own Poetic Voice and ran smack bang into a brick wall.

 I knew if I wanted to write honest poetry that I needed to define myself and to do that I needed to find and hone my ‘Poetic Voice’.
 But first I needed to define this magical characteristic.
 I needed to discover what a poetic voice was, I would need to break it down into its constituent parts and then rebuild it around myself.

 So, what is the poetic voice?

 Prosaically speaking it is the quality and unique voice of a poet that tells you immediately who is speaking.
-Examples of strong poetic voice for me where, Charles Bukowski Sylvia Plath and my fellow countryman Seamus Heaney.
-When I read there work I knew immediately it was theirs, I didn’t need to see their name at the bottom of a page to know it was theirs but I still had not identified the magic that made up the ‘Poetic Voice’ of these masters of their craft.
+Examples of strong poetic voice for me were Charles Bukowski, Sylvia Plath and my fellow countryman Seamus Heaney.
+When I read their work I knew immediately it was theirs, I didn’t need to see their name at the bottom of a page to know it was theirs but I still had not identified the magic that made up the ‘Poetic Voice’ of these masters of their craft.

 It took me some time and much research to define this mysterious characteristic but eventually I found what I believe to be the secret of a strong ‘Poetic Voice’

 Grammar: the whole system and structure of a language or of languages in general, usually taken as consisting of syntax and morphology (including inflections) and sometimes also phonology and semantics.

 Syntax: the arrangement of words and phrases to create well-formed sentences in a language.